By Kaylee Cogbill, Texas A&M Student

 Don’t forget to relax.
 A pandemic brings on new stressors that we never knew we had.
 Take a step back from everything and validate the emotions you’re feeling.

-If you start to feel a little under the weather or notice any symptoms of illness, schedule a televisit with your CHI St. Joseph and Texas A&M Health Network primary care physician.
+If you start to feel a little under the weather or notice any symptoms of illness, schedule a televisit with your St. Joseph and Texas A&M Health Network primary care physician.
 This feature allows you to receive medical help from the comfort of your home via phone or computer.
 Here are some frequently asked questions to help with any concerns you may have.

 Healthline | Self-care tips during the COVID-19 Pandemic